facebook/react-native-website/docs/the-new-architecture/pillars-turbomodule.md

 1. The `build.gradle` with the **Codegen** configuration
 1. The `AndroidManifest.xml` file
-1. A java class that implements the `ReactPackage` interface
+1. A Java/Kotlin class that implements the `ReactPackage` interface

 At the end of these steps, the `android` folder should look like this: